 3. Some sharks return to their birthplace to reproduce.

 Sea turtles are famous for returning to the beaches where they hatched to lay their own eggs, many miles and decades later.
 Scientists call that natal philopatry and long-term fidelity to parturition sites.
-Turns out, some sharks have that, too.
+Some sharks have that, too.

 A 19-year study that began in 1995 and involved the capture, tagging, and release of more than 2000 baby sharks revealed that female lemon sharks returned to where they were born to give birth, up to 15 years later.
 The discovery means that preserving local nursery habitats could protect future generations of sharks.

 Great white sharks make non-stop trips of more than 2500 miles across the Pacific Ocean, crossing large swaths of open water with little if anything for them to eat.
-A study reveals that fuel for the journey comes from fat stored in the sharks’ livers, which account for up to a quarter of their body weight.
-It’s an approach similar to how hibernating bears bulk up and migrating whales pack on the blubber.
+A 2013 study revealed that fuel for the journey comes from fat stored in the sharks’ livers, which account for up to a quarter of their body weight.
+It’s an approach similar to how bears bulk up for hibernation and migrating whales pack on the blubber.
 Oils stored in the liver also provide the sharks with increased buoyancy.